MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ## Next steps

-This tutorial walked you through creating a single component dapp using Vite, detecting wallet providers via EIP-6963, and managing the state in React locally.
+This tutorial walked you through creating a single component dapp using Vite, detecting wallet providers using EIP-6963, and managing the state in React locally.
 You can view the [project source code on GitHub](https://github.com/MetaMask/vite-react-local-tutorial).

 As a next step, you can [create a React dapp with global state](react-dapp-global-state.md).